 "Any system, in order to be forward looking, must be bold in encouraging experimentation and innovations and also be involved with constant review of the outcomes of such efforts.
 The field of teacher education should be no exception."
 (National Curriculum Framework for Teacher Education 2009/10 pg 83)

-In line with this NCFTE assertion, the 2014 International English Language Teacher Educator conference carries innovation as its theme addressing the roles of exploration and experimentation in English language teacher education through technology and other innovative and pioneering practices.
+In line with this NCFTE assertion, the 2014 International English Language Teacher Educator conference carried innovation as its theme addressing the roles of exploration and experimentation in English language teacher education through technology and other innovative and pioneering practices.

 The main theme of the conference was 'Innovation in English Language Teacher Education' and the conference was structured around following three sub themes -